Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Introduction

+Theorem \ref{thaea} applies to all systems listed in Proposition \ref{pr_app}.
+Theorem \ref{thmain} directly applies to the systems of the categories \eqref{piti} and \eqref{pitii}.
+It applies to any other system in the list if in addition the system is asymptotically entropy expansive.

+Theorem \ref{thmain} \eqref{thit2} implies that the intermediate entropy property holds for asymptotically entropy expansive systems with the approximate product property.
+Corollary \ref{cor_nbhd} \eqref{itnb1} shows further that ergodic measures of intermediate entropies exist in every neighborhood of an invariant measure.
+With Proposition \ref{pr_app}, our results has covered many known results on Katok's conjecture, including \cite{GSW}, \cite[Corollary C (2)]{LO}, \cite[Section 3.2]{QS}, \cite{Sun12} and \cite[Theorem 1.3]{Sunze}, as well as providing a uniform explanation for them.
+Similar ideas can also be applied to study more systems, e.g. \cite{Sunct} for systems admitting a Climenhaga-Thompson decomposition.

 In \cite{Sig}, Sigmund proved various generic properties of invariant measures for Axiom A diffeomorphisms.
-Similar results are obtained in \cite{GK} for systems with weaker specification-like properties on periodic orbits.
-Theorem \ref{alresidual} extends Sigmund's result to our setting that the set of ergodic measures of zero entropy is residual.
-It is also a partial answer to a question raised in \cite{BV} by Bomfim and Varandas for systems with gluing orbit properties.
-Note that the systems we consider may have no periodic orbits.
+Similar results are obtained in \cite{GK} for systems satisfying certain properties related to periodic points.
+Theorem \ref{thmain} \eqref{thit2} extends a result of Sigmund to our setting that $\cm_e(X,f,0)$, the set of ergodic measures of zero entropy, is residual in $\cm(X,f)$.
+This also provides a partial answer to a question raised in \cite{BV} by Bomfim and Varandas for systems with the gluing orbit property.
+We remark that, compared with previous results, in our setting the system may have no periodic points.

-In \cite{Sunze}, we showed that for systems with gluing orbit property, zero topological entropy implies minimality and equicontinuity.
-However, there are non-trivial subshifts (hence expansive and not equicontinuous) with approximate product property and zero topological entropy, which are even not topologically transitive.
-See Example \ref{exnoneq} and \ref{exnontrans}.
-As a corollary of our proof of Theorem \ref{alresidual}, we see that for a system with approximate product property, minimality implies zero topological entropy and unique ergodicity (cf. Section \ref{appminimal}).
-Recently we are able to show that for such a system zero topological entropy is equivalent to unique ergodicity \cite{Sununierg}.
-This indicates that there is a dichotomy on the structure of the space of invariant measures for a system with approximate product property, which is completely determined by its topological entropy:

-The technical part of the proof of Theorem \ref{alresidual} is a combination of the argument of Pfister and Sullivan \cite{PfSu} that shows entropy denseness and the argument developed in \cite{Sunze} by the author that provides upper estimates of the entropy.
-In the proof, asymptotic entropy expansiveness is used in two places: to bound the tail entropy $h^*(f,\ep)$ and to guarantee upper semi-continuity of the entropy map.
-We doubt if this condition is necessary and suspect that only approximate product property might be enough for a slightly weaker conclusion.

-Our results on intermediate entropies also leads to the following consequence on intermediate pressures.
-The pressure for an asymptotically additive potential is a generalization of the classical pressure for a continuous potential.

-\begin{theorem} Let $(X,f)$ be an asymptotically entropy expansive system with approximate product property and $\Phi$ be an asymptotically additive potential for $(X,f)$.
-Denote by $P(f,\Phi)$ the topological pressure of $\Phi$, $P_\Phi(\mu)$ the pressure of $\Phi$ with respect to $\mu\in\cm(X,f)$ and